German Model Pia Muehlenbeck Wows Her 2 Million Instagram Followers With A Hot Bikini Video

 As of this writing, and within a day of posting, the sultry video has garnered more than 105,000 views, 24,000 likes and about 300 comments.
 Apart from her regular fans and followers, fellow models Brooke Evers, Georgia Gibbs, Phiaka and Carli Bybel also liked the video to show appreciation and support.

-Her husband, Kane Vato Muehlenbeck — who is a filmmaker by profession — also liked the video and wrote that he works out 25 times a week.
+Her husband, Kane Vato Muehlenbeck — who is a filmmaker by profession — also liked the video and wrote that she works out 25 times a week.

 According to a previous article by The Inquisitr, Pia and Kane tied the nuptial knot last year.
 The couple also shares a YouTube Channel.